- Research News

 - Include a detailed description of your self-study, MOOC completion and work experience and how it prepares you for the courses you will need to complete in the CS MEng Program.

-- Provide letters of recommendation from people who are aware of and can attest to your skills, knowledge and background as it is relevent to being prepared for our Master's level courses.
+- Provide letters of recommendation from professionals who are aware of and can attest to your skills, knowledge and background as it is relevent to being prepared for our Master's level courses.